 Cannabis retail is experiencing a quiet coup.
-The budtender,historically the trusted advisor in a heavily regulated industry,is being replaced by algorithmic recommendation engines that prioritize conversion over compliance.
+The budtender, historically the trusted advisor in a heavily regulated industry, is being squeezed by algorithmic recommendation engines that prioritize conversion, inventory movement, and basket size.

 The Automation Trap Nobody Saw Coming